 Anyway, this soup...it's the weekend, just do it.

 I made the sausage into little "balls".
 Well, I started to roll them in little balls and quickly got bored.
 So I started smushing little bits together and throwing them into the hot frying pan.
 They cook really quickly, but do make them in two batches.
+You really want them to have some very browned edges.
 Save the grease for sauteing your onion.

-I won't mention how good this is with a hunk of crusty bread.
+I won't mention how good this Sausage Tortellini Soup is with a hunk of crusty bread.

 Sausage Tortellini Soup